777aker/snek3/Readme.md

 - [ ] how much food there is where

 ### skill tree
+- [ ] use food to change attributes
+- [ ] unlock genetics to pass attributes down generations
+- [ ] unlock food storage

 ### RTS Snake
 - [ ] multiple snakes